hrbonz/collectd-varnish/README.md

 The different options available are as follow :

 * `varnishstatBin`: specify the path of `varnishstat(1)` binary, defaults to `/usr/bin/varnishstat`.
 Context: Module.
-* `Instance `<name>`: create an instance block per varnish vcl instance to monitor.
+* `Instance `<name>`: create an instance block per varnish instance to monitor.
 The name of the instance can be empty (considered as default instance).
 Context: Module.
 * `CollectBackend <bool>` or `Backend <bool>`: Back-end connection statistics, such as successful, reused, and closed connections.
 Default: True.
 Context: Instance.
 * `CollectCache <bool>` or `Cache <bool>`: Cache hits and misses.
 Default: True.
 Context: Instance.
 * `CollectConnections <bool>` or `Connections <bool>`: Number of client connections received, accepted and dropped.
 Default: True.
 Context: Instance.